sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/create-repos/create_repos_in_projects/get_project_report_from_repos.md

 - Get project assignments for a specific repository
 - Get project assignments for all repositories of a specific type (virtual/local/remote/federated)
+- Get a detailed breakdown of repositories assigned to a specific project
 - Report includes:
   - Repository name
   - Project assignment
   - Shared with projects list
   - Shared with all projects status
   - Environment information
-- Output in  JSON format, table format, and detailed logs .
+- Output in JSON format, table format, and detailed logs.
 See the [sample_report_output](sample_report_output) directory for an example.

 ## Prerequisites